Avian Influenza in Wild Birds 2025

 How Do We Know Songbirds Are At Low Risk?

-• USDA APHIS has a strong, multiyear surveillance program that routinely samples wild birds, including flocks of songbirds (and other species such as Rock Pigeons and Mourning Doves that are often around humans), for the presence of avian influenza.
+- USDA APHIS has a strong, multiyear surveillance program that routinely samples wild birds, including flocks of songbirds (and other species such as Rock Pigeons and Mourning Doves that are often around humans), for the presence of avian influenza.
 So far in 2022, they’ve detected the HPAI strain in 857 wild birds, with 6 detection in songbirds, all American Crows in North Dakota.
 Latest info about the outbreak.

-• Avian influenza does not affect all types of birds equally.
+- Avian influenza does not affect all types of birds equally.
 The “highly pathogenic” part of the term HPAI refers specifically to the severity of the disease in poultry, not necessarily in other bird species.
 For example, waterfowl often carry and transmit bird flu, but rarely get sick from the disease (even from HPAI strains).
 Raptors are much more sensitive to the disease than waterfowl.
 Domestic poultry are extremely susceptible to HPAI and spread the disease easily, leading to up to 100% mortality of affected flocks.

-• Songbirds are much less likely than waterfowl to contract avian influenza and less likely to shed large amounts of virus, meaning they do not transmit the disease easily.
-(See Shriner and Root 2020 for a detailed review in the journal Viruses.)
+- Songbirds are much less likely than waterfowl to contract avian influenza and less likely to shed large amounts of virus, meaning they do not transmit the disease easily.
+(See Shriner and Root 2020 for a detailed review in the journal Viruses.

-• According to a separate study in the Journal of Wildlife Diseases, “…although passerines and terrestrial wild birds may have a limited role in the epidemiology of IAV [avian influenza A viruses] when associated with infected domestic poultry or other aberrant hosts, there is no evidence supporting their involvement as natural reservoirs for IAV.”
+- According to a separate study in the Journal of Wildlife Diseases, “…although passerines and terrestrial wild birds may have a limited role in the epidemiology of IAV [avian influenza A viruses] when associated with infected domestic poultry or other aberrant hosts, there is no evidence supporting their involvement as natural reservoirs for IAV.”
 (Slusher et al. 2014)

-• For these reasons, it is unlikely that bird feeders will contribute to an outbreak among songbirds."
+- For these reasons, it is unlikely that bird feeders will contribute to an outbreak among songbirds."

 Environment and Climate Change Canada

-"The use of bird feeders is still safe, but they should be removed from areas that are open to poultry and other domestic animals.
-If you care for poultry, prevent contact between wild birds and poultry by removing exterior/outdoor sources of food, water and shelter that attract wild birds.
+- If you care for poultry, prevent contact between wild birds and your animals by removing exterior/outdoor sources of food, water, and shelter that attract wild birds

 Recommendations

 We have always been big proponents of disinfecting and washing bird feeders as often as possible to mitigate naturally occurring diseases in bird populations.
 Feeders should be disinfected with the 10% bleach solution, rinsed well, then washed with soap and water, rinsed again, left to dry and finally refilled with fresh food.
 We also offer a bird feeder cleaning service.
-You can drop off feeders for cleaning for $5 each and $2 each per accessory.
+You can drop off feeders for cleaning for $8 each and $5 each per accessory.

-For more information on cleaning bird feeders and baths CLICK HERE
+For more information on cleaning bird feeders and baths CLICK HERE.

 As with any bird or animal (wild or domestic), it is always prudent to take sensible precautions after direct or indirect contact.
 Be careful around animal droppings and wash hands after contact with soap and water.
 To minimize the risk of transmission of HPAI, do not handle or feed any wild bird by hand.